 Timeshares are often thought of as very luxurious and accommodating vacations.
 Timeshare salespeople make the pitch the vacation can even end up costing you less than traditional hotel vacations.
-Let’s take a look at the state of the timeshare industry in 2021+.
+Let's take a look at the state of the timeshare industry.

-Despite how wonderful these luxurious vacations are, due to the recent COVID-19-induced recession, many timeshare owners are in need of a way out of their timeshares.
-Fewer people are traveling now, although travel is picking back up.
+Despite how wonderful these luxurious vacations are, the COVID-19-induced recession led many timeshare owners to try and find a way out of their timeshares.
+Fewer people were traveling.

-Because of this huge demand from existing timeshare owners to sell their timeshares, a few troubling problems have surfaced.
-The main problem is that with all of this supply of used timeshares there is little-to-no demand to purchase a used timeshare on the resale market.
+During the pandemic, the huge demand from existing timeshare owners to sell their timeshares resulted in a few troubling problems.
+The main problem was with all of the supply of used timeshares there was little-to-no demand to purchase a used timeshare on the resale market.

-This has resulted in many timeshares being listed on popular e-commerce sites like eBay and Amazon for as little as $1.
-These listings are basically a last ditch effort to get out of the timeshare contract.
+This resulted in many timeshares being listed on popular e-commerce sites like eBay and Amazon for as little as $1.
+These listings were basically a last ditch effort to get out of the timeshare contract.